LearnersGuild/guide/GLOSSARY.md

 Partner is the term we use for people who work in the Guild Core.
 A Partner is an employee of Learners Guild who has an open ended, fixed employment.

+## Phase Interview {#phase-interview}

+A coding challenge and technical comprehension interview with an SEP that enables Learners to advance from one phase to another.
+Learners can attempt a phase interview twice within a phase.

+## Phase Boundary Interview \(PBI\) {#pbi}

+A phase interview taken either for the second time, or for the first time in the eighth week of a phase.

 ## Software Engineering Practitioner \(SEP\)

 A software engineer on the Learners Guild staff \(Partner\) who provides daily learning support for a specific learning phase.